Eligibility Requirements for Health Home Services and Continued Eligibility in the Health Home Program

 Purpose

 This policy outlines the steps that must be taken to ensure every individual, adult and child/youth, meets the required eligibility criteria to support Health Home enrollment and continued enrollment in the Health Home program.
-Part I of this policy provides the steps that must be taken to identify and confirm eligibility for Health Home (HH) enrollment (adults and children/youth).
+Part I of this policy provides the steps that must be taken to identify and confirm eligibility for Health Home (HH) enrollment (adult and children/youth).
 Part II of this policy provides steps that must be taken to identify and confirm eligibility for continued Health Home (HH) enrollment.

 Background